This post walks through the five steps on how to map your customer journey so you can better communicate with the right people at the right time.

 Perhaps, collecting everything on paper is all you need and just having a list of what happens at each phase is enough to keep you organized.

 If you’re wanting something more detailed, start with phase one and map out each option.
 Remember those “choose your own adventure” books you read in elementary school?
-This process is like that—start with the first touch point and create a map for each option, similar to what you see below.
+This process is like that—start with the first touch point and create a map for each option, until you reach your Retention stage.

-When you understand your customer’s journey, you gain a better insight into the experience that your brand provides.
-More often than not, this will show you where the opportunities are for improvement and where you can hone in on what’s going well.
+At a high level, when you understand your customer’s journey, you gain a better insight into the experience that your brand provides.
+And from an action-step perspective, clarity on the customer journey will show you where things are going well and where you can improve.

 Remember, this is a fluid process and you learn as you go.
-Just like your brand, your customer’s journey is an evolving process and something that will grow and change right along with your business.
+Just like your brand, your customer’s journey is an evolution that will grow and change right along with your business.

 All my best,